decred/dcrwallet/rpc/documentation/api.md

   - `bool internal`: Whether the output pays to an address derived from the account's internal key series.
 This often means the output is a change output.

   - `int64 amount`: The amount for this output.

-  - `string address`: The address that this output originated from.
+  - `string address`: The address to which the output script pays.
+Note that this field may be null if the output script cannot parse a readable address.

+  - `bytes output_script`: The full output script.

 - `int64 fee`: The transaction fee, if calculable.
 The fee is only calculable when every previous output spent by this transaction is also recorded by